 £10m with the Alan Turing Institute: Data-centric engineering: Engineering applications of big data to improve safety through advanced mathematics, computer science, algorithms and big data.

-£10m with ARUP: Programme to Build Resilience in Critical Infrastructure.
-The focus aligns with the recommendations of the Foundation's Foresight review on resilience engineering and its four priority action areas.
+£10m with The Resilience Shift.
+This initiative to build resilience in critical infrastructure aligns with the recommendations of the Foundation's Foresight review on resilience engineering and its four priority action areas.
+It is hosted by Arup.

 Assuring Robotic and Autonomous Systems